meyfa/CobolCraft/Updating.md

 ## Code

-* Update the version numbers in the "status" and "known packs" packets.
+* Update the version numbers in the `DD-VERSION` copybook.
 "1.xy.0" is written as "1.xy".
-    Set the data item length accordingly.
-* Update the protocol version in the "status" packet.
 * Manually check the structure of every packet against the wiki.
 Make sure to explicitly check data types, since they change frequently (such as VarInt becoming int, or angles becoming floats).
 * Take a look at the version's changelog to find out about any other critical changes.